 A one-cup serving of popcorn contains about one gram of fiber, so eating popcorn is a great way to increase the fiber you get in your daily diet.
 Since most people don’t get enough fiber daily, popcorn is an excellent food to add if you’re frequently constipated.

-TIP – If you’re not used to eating a lot of fiber and you suddenly start eating large amounts, it can be bad for your stomach and cause gas and bloating, among other symptoms.
+TIP – If you’re not used to eating a lot of fiber, and you suddenly start eating large amounts, it can be bad for your stomach and cause gas and bloating, among other symptoms.

-The best thing to do if you’re interested in adding popcorn to add more fiber to your diet is to add these foods slowly so that you’re not eating too much fiber at one time.
+The best thing to do if you’re interested in adding popcorn to add more fiber to your diet is to add these foods slowly so that you’re not eating too much fiber at once.
 Once you get used to having more fiber in your diet, you can increase it slowly until you’re getting enough fiber on a daily basis.

 What About the Nutritional Content?